parkjutsu/landing-page-project/README.md

 # Landing Page Project

-This project was part of the Udacity Front End Web Developer Nanodegree Program.
-It uses JavaScript to dynamically add an interactive navigational experience for the user.
+This project was created as part of the Udacity Front End Web Developer Nanodegree Program.
+The goal of this project is to use JavaScript to dynamically add an interactive navigational experience for the user.

 ## Built With